Note

 msiexec /quiet /passive /qn /i msodbcsql.msi IACCEPTMSODBCSQLLICENSETERMS=YES ADDLOCAL=ALL

-would be enough to install the package on any machine from command line or powershell; but haha! that would be sooo easy, wouldn’t it!
+would be enough to install the package on any machine from powershell

 to check if a package is installed on docker using powershell, you can use